Chinese Grammar: Degree complements

 And so, to complete your Complement toolbox, there’s one more type of complement I want to tell you about: the degree complement, aka 程度 补语 (chéngdù bǔyǔ) in Mandarin Chinese.
 That way, you’ll be able to understand the praise you get in Chinese as Lupishu, and praise others on how well they’ve executed something.
 You’ll also be able to talk about how poorly something was done.

-So, without any further ado, onward to seeing how to express the degree of something!
+So, without any further ado, onward to see how to express the degree of something!

 Why / When to use degree complements